 What does Jackie Chan, Paul McCartney and Prince William have in common?
-They have all spoken up about the plight of tigers and the urgent need to halt their decline1.
-Indeed, many personalities – from film stars and song writers to models and other celebrities – are doing their bit to raise awareness about our vanishing wildlife.
+They have all spoken up about the plight of tigers and the urgent need to halt their decline .
+Indeed, many personalities – from film stars and song writers to models and other celebrities – are doing their bit to raise awareness about vanishing species.

 Well, that was certainly not the case when after several decades of operation, the European Commission decided to open up two key pieces of EU law on birds and habitats.

-The EU Birds and Habitats Directives protect the most precious parts of Europe’s nature and form the backbone of the Natura 2000 network of protected areas, which covers 18% of Europe’s land and 6% of its seas7.
+The EU Birds and Habitats Directives protect the most precious parts of Europe’s nature and form the backbone of the Natura 2000 network of protected areas, which covers 18 percent of Europe’s land and six percent of its seas .

 But the story does not end there: it is an important to follow the process and make sure the action plan developed will really deliver environmental protection for Europe’s most vulnerable habitats and species!